 - Stable employment

-· No history of unpaid debts or bankruptcy (for at least the past 10 years)
+- No history of unpaid debts or bankruptcy (for at least the past 10 years)

-- Work permit/S Pass/E Pass
+- Work Permit/S Pass/E Pass

 - Utility bills (as proof of address)

-- Contract agreement and/or Offer Letter
+- Employment contract agreement and/or Offer Letter

 - Relevant CPF and IRAS documentation